appoptics/appoptics-api-ruby/README.md

 Both `Queue` and `Aggregator` support automatically submitting measurements on a given time interval:

 	# submit once per minute
-	timed_queue = Librato::Metrics::Queue.new(autosubmit_interval: 60)
+	timed_queue = Appoptics::Metrics::Queue.new(autosubmit_interval: 60)

 	# submit every 5 minutes
-	timed_aggregator = Librato::Metrics::Aggregator.new(autosubmit_interval: 300)
+	timed_aggregator = Appoptics::Metrics::Aggregator.new(autosubmit_interval: 300)

 `Queue` also supports auto-submission based on measurement volume:

 	# submit when the 400th measurement is queued
-	volume_queue = Librato::Metrics::Queue.new(autosubmit_count: 400)
+	volume_queue = Appoptics::Metrics::Queue.new(autosubmit_count: 400)

 These options can also be combined for more flexible behavior.

 Both options are driven by the addition of measurements. *If you are adding measurements irregularly (less than once per second), time-based submission may lag past your specified interval until the next measurement is added.*

-If your goal is to collect metrics every _x_ seconds and submit them, [check out this code example](https://github.com/librato/librato-metrics/blob/master/examples/submit_every.rb).
+If your goal is to collect metrics every _x_ seconds and submit them, [check out this code example](https://github.com/appoptics/appoptics-metrics/blob/master/examples/submit_every.rb).

 ## Submitting tagged measurements

-Librato Metrics supports tagged measurements that are associated with a metric, one or more tag pairs, and a point in time.
+appoptics Metrics supports tagged measurements that are associated with a metric, one or more tag pairs, and a point in time.

 **Tags** are a set of name=value tag pairs that describe the particular data stream.
 Tags behave as extra dimensions that data streams can be filtered and aggregated along.